-In September 2018 SKDC will be launching a new local lottery called LotterySK, which will help raise money for local charities and good causes.
-From each £1 ticket, 60 pence will be donated to good causes; twice the amount of the National Lottery.
+In September 2018 SKDC we launched a new local lottery called LotterySK, which helps raise money for local charities and good causes.
+From each £1 ticket, 60 pence is donated to good causes.

 Money from each ticket will help support the Community Fund.
 If the ticket buyer wishes to donate to a particular good cause or charity, 50 pence will be donated and 10 pence will go to the Fund.
 Alternatively, ticket buyers can opt for all 60 pence to go to the Fund to be distributed in the usual way.

 We sometimes have opportunities for volunteers in our community leisure projects.
 For further information, please submit an enquiry >>